-This finding can be made, in that there is an existing commercial building and wireless communications facility on the project site with an associated road and infrastructure for utilities as well as an existing three-foot screening wall on the roof that eliminates any visual impacts to the Highway One Scenic Comdor; therefore, the currently proposed project site is the environmentally superior site for this project.
-The addition of a new wireless communications facility along the Highway One scenic corridor may result in a more visually intrusive project and possibly cause additional impact to the natural resources in the surrounding areas.
+This finding can be made, in that there is an existing monopine and wireless communications facility on the project site with an associated road and infrastructure for utilities as well as the proposed improvements to the monopine that will eliminate any visual impacts to the Amesti Road scenic viewshed; therefore, the currently proposed project site is the environmentally superior site for this project.
+The addition of a new wireless communications facility along the Amesti Road may result in a more visually intrusive project and possibly cause additional impact to the natural resources in the surrounding areas.